 While we love when our children blow us away, their bad breath shouldn’t be the cause.
-Bad breath (or halitosis) can be challenging to deal with, especially when you’re about the source.
+Bad breath (or halitosis) can be challenging to deal with, especially when the source is unknown.
 If you’re unsure about why your child’s breath smells off, keep reading to discover five surprising culprits for halitosis.

 1. Poor Oral Hygiene